Glowstudent777/BasicDiscordBot/README.md

 ```

 # Wiki
-Check the wiki for a better tutorial on hosting
+Check the <a href="https://github.com/Glowstudent777/BasicDiscordBot/wiki">wiki</a> for a better tutorial on hosting

 # Support
 Questions or errors?